Get Start

 Relaxation Oscillation

-To provide users a simple way to solve fractional differential equations, we follow the design pattern of DifferentialEquations.jl
+To provide users with a simple way to solve fractional differential equations, we follow the design pattern of DifferentialEquations.jl, so it would be the same way to use FractionalDiffEq.jl as DifferentialEquations.jl, we are supporting more and more similar features in FractionalDiffEq.jl such as callback functions, sensitivity analysis etc.

 Step 1: Defining a Problem

 First, we need to specify the problem we want to solve.
-Just by passing the parameters —— describing function, orders, initial condition and time span:
+Just by passing the parameters —— the right hand side function, fractional orders, initial conditions and time span to construct a fractional ordinary differential equation problem:

 using FractionalDiffEq